Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-secure-redis-cache/Bicep/02-redis.md

-# Deploy Azure Cache for Redis Enteprise using Bicep
+# Deploy Azure Cache for Redis Enterprise using Bicep

-This will create a Azure Cache for Redis Enteprise cluster with private endpoint in the subnet of your choice.
+This will create a Azure Cache for Redis Enterprise cluster with private endpoint in the subnet of your choice.

 ## Connect to Azure